Studio Tour: Film sets

 Sets from the Universal movies Psycho, Back to the Future, The Sting, The Great Outdoors, and the Paramount/DreamWorks film War of the Worlds are visited in the tour.
 Walt Disney Studios has also used the backlot for movies such as the Pirates of the Caribbean film series, 101 Dalmatians, 102 Dalmatians, and The Princess Diaries 2: Royal Engagement, specifically for town scenes.
 There are also 'general purpose' sets visited, such as the neighborhood Wisteria Lane from Desperate Housewives, and a neighborhood that is made to look like an old west town.
 This neighborhood has six streets, each with the essentials of a saloon and sheriff's station.
 Before the advent of sound, up to six westerns could be shot at once.
 The tour also winds through sound stages, and the tour guide explains what movies, television shows, music videos, commercials, and/or still camera photo shoots are currently shooting on the lot.
 Stage One, where The Tonight Show with Conan O'Brien was filmed from June 2009 to January 2010, was added to the tour.
 O'Brien and announcer Andy Richter staged events outside the studio on occasion as part of The Tonight Shows Tour-ific Tramtacular sketch.

 The house used in Alfred Hitchcock's film Psycho (1960), as seen from the tram.

 Until June 1, 2008, the tour also passed through a group of facades resembling city streets of New York (used in the filming of Bruce Almighty and some elements in Transformers), Bring It On: In It to Win It, and New England, as well as the Courthouse Square set famously seen in the Back to the Future trilogy.
 However, these sets were constructed mainly of wood and therefore were highly flammable and burned to the ground in an early morning fire.
 All the sets have been rebuilt and a new attraction at the Studio features King Kong: 360 3-D, which opened July 1, 2010.

 Before returning to the tour's boarding area, the tram passes by an overlook of the San Fernando Valley, which includes views of neighboring Warner Bros.
 Studios in Burbank.

 Staged events

 The Studio Tour includes some special demonstrations, as well as some small segments.
-For example, an encounter with King Kong (King Kong: 360 3-D), a simulated flash flood, an 8.3 earthquake, and a short encounter with Jaws.
+For example, an encounter with King Kong (King Kong 360), a simulated flash flood, an 8.3 earthquake, and a short encounter with Jaws.